 The Positron really shines in our ease of unclipping category.
-The keylock bar gate has no notch to catch on the bolt or rope, and it slid off easily.
+The keylock solid gate has no notch to catch on the bolt or rope, and so slides off easily.
 A couple of models were even easier to unclip, like the Petzl Djinn Axess, but only because their gates openings were slightly wider, giving us even more room to get the rope out.

 This was one area that the Positrons did not score well in.
-At 4 ounces per draw, they were one of the heaviest models in our test group.
-The Edelrid Bulletproof weighs only .1 ounces more and they have a stainless steel insert!
+At 4.2 ounces per draw, they were one of the heaviest models in our test group.
+The Edelrid Bulletproof weighs the same, but they have a stainless steel insert!
 Why are these so heavy?
-The carabiners are cold-forged and have a lot of material in the spine, and the bar gates weigh more than a wire one.
-The benefits of the cold forging technique is that those carabiners typically don't wear down quite as fast as a hot-forged one, giving them more longevity.
-If you're looking for something for hard onsight attempts where you want the lightest possible option, this one probably isn't it, but for more moderate climbing it's still fine.
+The carabiners are cold-forged and have a lot of material in the spine, and the solid gates weigh more than wire ones.
+The benefit of the cold forging technique is that these carabiners typically don't wear down quite as fast as hot-forged ones, giving them more longevity.
+If you're looking for something for hard onsight attempts where you want the lightest possible option, this one probably isn't it, but for most sport climbing it works just fine.

 Ease of Handling

-Our testers liked the way these handled and had no major complaints or concerns.
+Our testers like the way these handle and have no major complaints or concerns.
 They didn't cross-clip on our harnesses like wiregates sometimes do, and the carabiners felt fine size-wise to our big-handed testers.

 Ease of Grabbing

-The new (and improved, in our estimation) Positron now sports an 18mm dogbone, up from 14mm.
+The Positron sports an 18mm dogbone, up from 14mm in the last version.
 That might not seem like much, but it makes a world of difference when going to grab a draw.
-While still not the easiest to grab — look for models that are 25mm wide for that — it is much better than before, and we gave it a 7/10 for ease of grabbing.
+While still not the easiest to grab — look for models that are 25mm wide for that — it is much better than before.

-The updated sling also came with an updated price.
-The Positrons now retail for $18-19 depending on sling length.
-That's still around a $5 per draw savings over our Editors' Choice winner, the Petzl Spirit Express, but compared to the new budget picks on the market that cost only around $11 per draw, these are starting to look expensive!
-If you want the least expensive options out there, then the Mad Rock Concord ($11) and the Cypher Firefly II ($11.50) are worth looking at.
+The Positron retails for $18-19 depending on the sling length you choose.
+That's still around a $5 per draw savings over our Editors' Choice winner, the Petzl Spirit Express, but compared to the new budget picks on the market that cost between $11.50 and $14 per draw, these are starting to look a tad expensive!
+If you want the least expensive options out there, then the Mad Rock Concorde ($11.50) and the Cypher Firefly II ($11.50) are worth looking at.
 However, if you are looking for a highly useable draw with better functionality, particularly for beginner to intermediate sport climbers, then the Positron is an excellent choice.
 BD sells these in six-packs as well for additional savings.